awslabs/ec2-spot-workshops/content/rendering-with-batch/aws-fis/fis-resilience-testing.md

 - **failed**: the FIS experiment has failed, a reason code will be provided to assist in understanding why the experiment failed. (e.g. "Target resolution returned empty set")

   {{% notice info %}}
-  If the AWS Batch job is not active, the "failed" reason code will be "Target resolution returned empty set".
+  If the AWS Batch job is not active, the "failed" reason code will be "**Target resolution returned empty set**".
 This indicates no running EC2 instances with the "Spot" tag were found.
 You should wait a few minutes longer after the AWS Batch job is underway and start the FIS experiment again or the AWS Batch job has completed.
   {{% /notice %}}

 {{% notice note %}}